raspichu/VRC-Inspector-Enhancements/README.md

 - **Set Bounds:**
   - Adjust the center bounds of SkinnedMeshRenderer components to (0, 0, 0) and extent to (1, 1, 1).

-### Physbones

-- **Physbones:**
-  - Create and remove physbones with predefined force settings.
-  - Create a floor collider for physbones.

 ### Vixen Toggles

 - **GameObject Toggles:**